 When you access file data using the Azure portal, the portal makes requests to Azure Files behind the scenes.
 These requests can be authorized using either your Microsoft Entra account or the storage account access key.
 The portal indicates which method you're using, and enables you to switch between the two if you have the appropriate permissions.

 You can also specify how to authorize an individual file share operation in the Azure portal.
 By default, the portal uses whichever method you're already using to authorize all file shares, but you have the option to change this setting for individual file shares.

-Permissions needed to access queue data
+Permissions needed to access file data

-Use the account access key
+Use the storage account access key

 - The Reader and Data Access role